Lie algebra deformations in characteristic 2: Modular vectorial Lie algebras as deforms of each other

-Weisfeiler and Kac discovered first parametric families of simple Lie algebras over $\Kee$, see \cite{WK}.
-For further examples of deformations of simple Lie algebras, see \cite{DzhK, Dzh}.
-In what follows we extend the list of such examples.
-We will also show that several non-isomorphic Poisson Lie algebras are deforms of one Lie algebra non-simple over $\Kee$ but simple over a ring, thus resembling forms over algebraically non-closed fields of an algebra defined over an algebraically closed field.
+Weisfeiler and Kac were the first to discover parametric families of simple finite-dimensional Lie algebras with a Cartan matrix over $\Kee$ (see \cite{WK}).
+For further examples of deforms of simple Lie algebras, see \cite{DzhK,Dzh,Sk,KD,KuJa,GL,BLW,LeP}.

-\ssec{Some preparatory information} Let $\Kee$ be the ground field of characteristic $p>0$.
-In this section we will consider expressions of the form $k\pmod p$ as integers from the segment $[0, p-1]$, not as elements of $\Kee$.
+In this section, we extend the list of such examples and also show that several nonisomorphic Poisson Lie algebras are deforms of one Lie algebra nonsimple over $\Kee$ but simple over a ring and thus resemble forms over algebraically nonclosed fields of an algebra defined over an algebraically closed field.
+We regard expressions of the form $k\mod p$, where $k\in\Zee$, as integers from the segment $[0,p-1]$ and not as elements of $\Kee$.